PeliukasLaptopas/GildedRose-Refactoring-Kata/README.md

     )
 ```

 My main goal was as always make code semantically correct and readable.
-Scalas trait are a great way to represent our Inventory system even without being able to modify our Item class.
+Scala's trait are a great way to represent our Inventory system even without being able to modify our Item class.

 ```scala